Deep-MI/fsqc/README.md

 The `qatools.py` script will then be executable from the command line, as detailed above.

+Optional packages (if running the shape analysis module) include the `brainprint-python` and `lapy` packages from .
+They can be installed using `pip3 install --user git+https://github.com/deep-mi/BrainPrint-python.git` and `pip3 install --user git+https://github.com/deep-mi/LaPy.git`.
+They should both be version 0.2 or newer.
 ___

 ## Use as a python package